NoHo CineFest Presented by First Entertainment Credit Union Announces Return to In-Person Event Spotlighting Indie Cinema

-NORTH HOLLYWOOD, Calif., Sept.
-28, 2021 /PRNewswire/ -- The 8th annual North Hollywood CineFest (NoHo CineFest) film festival begins on Thursday, September 30th with a red carpet press event at The Federal Bar in North Hollywood.
+LOS ANGELES, Sept.
+28, 2021 /PRNewswire-PRWeb/ -- The 8th annual North Hollywood CineFest (NoHo CineFest) film festival begins on Thursday, September 30th with a red carpet press event at The Federal Bar in North Hollywood.

 Filmmakers and cast members representing 104 films from around the world are scheduled to attend, including Surviving Sex Trafficking Executive Producer Jeannie Mai, Juliet Landau (Buffy the Vampire Slayer), and Pia Hamilton (The Lion King on Broadway).